ipilcher/rhsummit/guide.md

   pacemaker: active/enabled
   pcsd: active/enabled

-[heat-admin@lab-controller01 ~]$ sudo pcs resource ban haproxy-bundle lab-controller03
+[heat-admin@lab-controller01 ~]$ sudo pcs resource ban haproxy-bundle lab-controller03 \
+    | fold -w 100 -s
 Warning: Creating location constraint cli-ban-haproxy-bundle-on-lab-controller03 with a score of -INFINITY for resource haproxy-bundle on node lab-controller03.
 This will prevent haproxy-bundle from running on lab-controller03 until the constraint is removed.
 This will be the case even if lab-controller03 is the last node in the cluster.

-[heat-admin@lab-controller01 ~]$ sudo pcs status
+[heat-admin@lab-controller01 ~]$ sudo pcs status | fold -w 120 -s
 Cluster name: tripleo_cluster
 Stack: corosync
 Current DC: lab-controller01 (version 1.1.16-12.el7_4.8-94ff4df) - partition with quorum